 Second, at the risk of rehearsing a tired theme, the value of risk reduction once again varies inversely with the current level r of existential risk.
 As before, pessimism lowers rather than raises the value of existential risk mitigation.
-It seems likely that pessimism itself must be tempered in order to increase the value of existential risk mitigation.
-In the next subsection, I consider the most plausible way to do this.
+It seems likely that pessimism itself must be tempered in order to salvage the astronomical value thesis.
+In the next subsection, I consider the most plausible way to do this.4